 Customers are also likely to be drawn by the Musso's seven-year/150,000-mile warranty – currently the most generous offered with any pickup and even covering things like the brakes and clutch for the first year.
 Safety is less of a known quantity because the Musso hasn’t yet been crash-tested by Euro NCAP.
 If you need to know your pickup will be truly safe, the Isuzu D-Max has a five-star score.

 MPG, running costs & CO2

-The automatic version will be even costlier to run, returning 29.5mpg (or 28.2mpg for long-wheelbase Rhino models).
-When we drove the Rhino, the trip computer hovered around 22mpg but you should be able to get more than that on longer trips.
+The automatic version will be even costlier to run, returning 31.5mpg (or 30.8mpg for long-wheelbase Saracen+ models).
+When we drove the Musso in discontinued long-wheelbase Rhino trim, the trip computer hovered around 22mpg but you should be able to get more than that on longer trips.

 Insurance premiums will be expensive, too, as the Musso occupies the very highest insurance group, alongside high-end supercars and hugely powerful electric cars.
 The Nissan Navara and Ford Ranger both sit in lower groups.

 The Musso is fitted with a 2.2-litre turbodiesel engine that produces 199bhp.
 It’s larger and more powerful than the 163bhp 1.9-litre engine of the Isuzu D-MAX and the Ford Ranger’s 168bhp 2.0-litre engine, and it’s also more powerful than the 2.3-litre engines fitted to the Nissan Navara and Mitsubishi L200.
 As a result, the Musso doesn’t embarrass itself in a straight line; with a previously lower-powered 179bhp version of its engine SsangYong quoted 0-62mph times of 11.3 (manual) and 11.9 seconds (automatic), making it quicker than both the D-Max and Navara – with the 199bhp version expect this to be even quicker.